 American roulette ranks as one of the two most popular variations of this classic game of chance, alongside European roulette.
-This variation enjoys great popularity among players residing in the United States, but is played by fans of the game from other parts of the world as well.
-The American variant follows the same rules as its European counterpart with a few small deviations.
+This variation enjoys great popularity among players residing in the United States, but it is also played by fans of the game from other parts of the world.
+The American variant follows the same rules as its European counterpart, apart from a few minor deviations.

-Due to its immense popularity among American players, the better part of the well-known online casino operators in the industry has included American roulette in their gaming collections.
+Due to its immense popularity among American players, most of the well-known online casino operators in the industry have included American roulette in their gaming collections.
 Read on to find out more about this roulette variant, its table layout, house edge, and the types of bets that can be placed.

 The American Roulette Wheel and Table Layout

 The most substantial difference between American and European roulette lies in the number of pockets on the wheel.
-While European roulette wheels have only 37 pockets including the 0, this is not the case when it comes to American roulette where the wheel has a total of 38 pockets.
-Numbers 1 through 36 are coloured in black and red while the two zero pockets, marked with 0 and 00, are coloured in green.
+While European roulette wheels have only 37 pockets, including the 0, this is not the case when it comes to American roulette, where the wheel has a total of 38 pockets.
+Numbers 1 through 36 are coloured either black or red, while the two zero pockets, marked with 0 and 00, are coloured in green.

-There is a deliberate randomisation of the numbers on the wheel and those on the betting layout on the table.
+There is a deliberate randomisation between the numbers on the wheel and those on the betting layout.
 The numbers alternate so that black numbers are always opposite red numbers.
 Each red number is always followed by a black number.
-The double-zero pocket is positioned between two red numbers, while the single-zero is located between two black numbers.
+The double-zero pocket is positioned between two red numbers, while the single zero is located between two black numbers.

 After careful examination of the wheel, players may be left with the impression there is a slightly higher average of red numbers around the double-zero pocket as opposed to a higher average of black numbers around the single-zero one.
 This difference, however, is quite insignificant.
 In addition, the numbered pockets alternate pairs of even numbers with pairs of odd numbers.